gallipoligiuseppe/TST-CycleGAN/README.md

 # Self-supervised Text Style Transfer using Cycle-Consistent Adversarial Networks
-This repository contains the code for the paper [Self-supervised Text Style Transfer using Cycle-Consistent Adversarial Networks](#), to appear in ACM Transactions on Intelligent Systems and Technology.
+This repository contains the code for the paper [Self-supervised Text Style Transfer using Cycle-Consistent Adversarial Networks](https://dl.acm.org/doi/10.1145/3678179), published in ACM Transactions on Intelligent Systems and Technology.

 It includes the Python package to train and test the CycleGAN architecture for Text Style Transfer described in the paper.